 Vignesh Viswanathan

-I am a Computer Science PhD candidate at the University of Massachusetts, Amherst working primarily with Prof. Yair Zick.
+I am a Computer Science PhD candidate at the University of Massachusetts Amherst, where I am advised by Yair Zick.
 Prior to joining UMass Amherst, I received my undergraduate degree at IIT Kharagpur.

 I like working on combinatorial problems in computational economics.
 My current focus is on problems in fair allocation and two sided matching.
 I have also worked on graph arrangements, market equilibria and explainable AI during my PhD.